ryru/dependency-graph-analyser/README.md

 Filter Options:

   Filter control what to analyse.
-If several filters are set, dependencies must fulfil all of them.
+If several filters are set, dependencies must fulfill all of them.
 Without any set filter the whole Gradle project will be processed.

-  Use an '*' asterisk to specify multiple modules without writing each of them.
+  Use an '*' asterisk to specify multiple modules or configurations without writing each of them.

   E.g.:
    • "importer-*" resolves to all modules starting with 'importer-'.